diogo-fernan/ir-rescue/README.md

 * **densityscout.exe**: the [DensityScout](https://www.cert.at/downloads/software/densityscout_en.html "DensityScout Web Site") utility was written by Christian Wojner and is released under the ISC license.

-* **YARA**: [YARA](http://virustotal.github.io/yara/ "Yara Web Site") is a signature scheme for malware that can be used to perform scans of specific indicators.
+* **YARA**: [YARA](http://virustotal.github.io/yara/ "Yara Web Site") is an open-source signature scheme for malware that can be used to perform scans of specific indicators.